AdobeDocs/audience-manager.pt-BR/help/using/reference/aam-glossary.md

 **GUID**

 Um acrônimo para Identificador exclusivo global.
-We don&#39;t use the term GUID in [!DNL Audience Manager].
+We don't use the term GUID in [!DNL Audience Manager].
 In our case, the GUID is the [!DNL Audience Manager] UUID.
 See [Index of IDs in Audience Manager](../reference/ids-in-aam.md).

 ## I-J {#i-j}